Online counselling for parents of neurodivergent children

 You deserve support too.

-Why do SEND parents seek counselling?
+Why do parents of neurodivergent children seek counselling?

 Every parent and child is unique, but many of the parents I work with experience challenges such as: